Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 .. |pic-azure| image:: ../images/designer/form-sets/designer-form-sets-azureADGroups.png
    :alt: Azure AD routing

-* Name - the name of the Form Set, can be anything you want, just makes it easier to find among all the Form Sets.
+* Name - the name of the Form Set, can be anything you want, just makes it easier to find among all the Form sets.
-* Order - determines the order in which to open Form Sets if conditions are met.
+* Order - determines the order in which to open Form sets if conditions are met.
 The lower the Order value, the higher the priority for Form Set to open.
 * Add users or groups - select specific users or any Azure AD groups (such Team site groups, for example), to redirect to the Form Set

 .. _designer-grouprouting: